 2-A deed is a good deed which is part of Islam and has not been proved.

-3-The deed is a source for rewards (thawab).
+3-The deed is a source of rewards (thawab).

 4-There is no apparent harm in doing the deed as it seems to be a good deed.